 Posterior Capsular Opacification

 Posterior Capsular Opacification (PCO) is a common complication after cataract surgery.
-PCO occurs as cells remaining after cataract surgery grow over the back of the bag that houses the new artificial lens.
+PCO occurs as cells remaining after cataract surgery grows over the back of the bag that houses the new artificial lens.
 It’s essentially the healing process of the eye building up scar tissue.
-The effects of PCO are very similar to symptoms of cataract with blurred/cloudy vision or glare.
+The effects of PCO are very similar to symptoms of cataracts with blurred/cloudy vision or glare.
 Patients often state their vision is ‘milky’.

-This is a one-off laser treatment and allows your vision to return to normal within a day or so.
+This is one-off laser treatment and allows your vision to return to normal within a day or so.

 |DAY 1||Referral following assessment|

-|DAY 13||Booked appointment ‘one stop shop’|
+|DAY 13||Booked appointment ‘one-stop shop’|

 |DAY 17||Optometrist review for refraction Spectacle prescription as required|